gram-js/docs/src/introduction/integration-with-react.md

 # Integration with React

-In this article, we will look at the combination of gram.js and React
+In this article, we will look at the combination of gramjs and React

-After creating the project and installing all the necessary dependencies, you can use gram.js in your projects
+After creating the project and installing all the necessary dependencies, you can use gramjs in your projects

 ## Client launch
 In the example below you will see an example of an application that sends a confirmation code and starts the client